reporting pixel for marketing campaign

 Trustee Scholarship

 The Trustee Scholarship is a competitive scholarship available to domestic students.
 Recipients are required to complete the FAFSA and be enrolled full-time.
-The Trustee Scholarship cannot be used in conjunction with other Rockford University scholarships, grants, or awards.
+The Trustee Scholarship cannot be used in conjunction with other Rockford University merit scholarships or awards.
 This scholarship applies toward tuition only and is available for four years.
 If a qualified student does not receive a Trustee Scholarship, they are automatically considered for the Dean’s Scholarship.
 A separate application is not necessary.

 Amount: up to 75% of tuition